NavneethRajan/dict/README.md

 # dict
-# Based on an old dictionary I made in python.
-Adapted for use in a terminal.
+Based on an old dictionary I made in python.
+Adapted for use in linux terminal.